bazelbuild/bazel/site/en/external/migration.md

 Check [#12835](https://github.com/bazelbuild/bazel/issues/12835), where dev dependencies for tests are forced to be fetched unnecessarily for building targets that don't need them.
-This is not actually not Bzlmod specific, but following this practices makes it easier to specify dev dependencies correctly.
+This is actually not Bzlmod specific, but following this practices makes it easier to specify dev dependencies correctly.

 #### Specify dev dependencies